Curriculum and Timetables

 Key Stage 3: Years 7 and 8

 Key Stage 4: Years 9, 10 and 11

 The broad and balanced range of subjects that are available for students without additional needs are automically part of the curriculum for Kites students.

 Where appropriate, students are encouraged to attend mainstream lessons that suit their own strengths and areas of interests.
 This not only means that they have enriched social opportunities but it also gives them aspirational targets and prepares them more for independence but in a nurturing and supportive way.

 Timetables are reviewed frequently and there is a great deal of flexibility to change things around, should this be necessary.
 The priority will always be on whatever suits the young person and their needs, listening carefully to them.

-Lessons are mainly taught by mainstream teachers and Mrs Stocker (ARB teacher), Mrs Tamblin (HLTA for Kites) and Mrs Hamshaw either in their own classrooms or in Kites.
+Lessons are mainly taught by mainstream teachers and Mrs Stocker (ARB teacher), Mrs Tamblin (ARB Manager) and Mrs D'Agostino (ARB teacher) either in their own classrooms or in Kites.
 Specialist practical lessons, ie Music and Art are always taught in a specialist classroom so as not to disadvantaged Kites’ students with the lack of an appropriate learning environment.

 For key stage 3 these are:

 For key stage 4